 The process begins by completing all of the forms required for a regular financial aid application.
 You must also submit the Field Study Budget form that is available from our office, or click here to print the form.
 The amount of your field study grant will be determined by the information you provided on your financial aid application and the field study budget form.

 Tuition at another institution or program is not eligible for Hampshire assistance.
 You and your family will have to cover that amount.
 The other expenses associated with your field study project will be reviewed individually.
 You cannot receive more aid while on field study than you receive to be enrolled.
 Because the cost of field study is usually less than the cost to attend Hampshire, students usually qualify for less aid.
-Work-study is not available to students on field study.

-All of your financial aid award will be applied to your student account at Hampshire.
+All of your financial aid awards will be applied to your student account at Hampshire.
 If your aid overpays your Hampshire bill, you will have a credit balance that you can access as a refund to help pay for your field study expenses.
 You should contact the student accounts office to determine if you have a credit and how to obtain it.
 No refunds are issued until after the semester begins at Hampshire, so you may have to pay some of your expenses up front and get reimbursed with your refund later.

 If you are participating in another school's program, you will receive a bill from them in addition to your bill from Hampshire as mentioned above.
 You are responsible for satisfying the bill from the other school.
-You can use any refund to help you meet their bill, but you must make payment arrangements directly with them.
+You can use any refund to help meet their bill, but you must make payment arrangements directly with them.
 If you are attending another school as part of your field study, that school may need to complete a consortium agreement.
 If the consortium agreement is required, we will notify and send you the form to your Hampshire email account.